AngeloBonini/Javascript-mastering/README.md

 # Javascript-basics

-## Hello, friend, welcome to my my repository :smile:.
+## Hello, friend, welcome to my javascript learning repository :smile:.
 **Here you will find diferent studies about javascript and some famous libraries, and typescript :heart:.**
 ###### The folder structure is tyhe following: